ivan-usov-org/bec/docs/source/developer/ophyd.md

 The enabled status specifies whether the device is enabled.

 * **readOnly** \
-The read only status specifies whether the device is read only.
-If the device is read only, the device cannot be written to.
+The read only indicates if the device is read-only.
+When set to true, writing to the device is disabled.
+It's optional in the device configuration and defaults to false.

+* **softwareTrigger** \
+The software trigger determines if BEC should explicitly invoke the device's trigger method during a scan.
+It's an optional parameter in the device configuration, defaulting to false

 * **deviceTags** \
 The device tags contain the tags of the device.
 The tags are used to group devices and to filter devices.